 - If you have fleece or other microfiber items, do laundry less often and fill the load.
 You can also look into installing a filter, or using a laundry bag or laundry ball designed to reduce microplastic pollution.

 To restore the river's water quality here and downriver, we need green, living cover on our fields all year round.
 Continuous living cover crops, which include deeper-rooted perennial crops such as Kernza, can reduce erosion and pollution, as well as benefit soil health and wildlife.

 Some of these crops also make pretty darn tasty treats!
 Do your part by eating delicious baked goods, pastas, hazelnuts and more.
 Here's a list of places to buy clean-water crop products.

 Grass clippings and leaves that blow into the street will wash down the storm drain and into the river.
 Why would these natural materials be a problem?
 All that organic matter has to decompose, sucking up oxygen and releasing nitrogen — factors that lead to fish kills and algal blooms.

-- Before big storms, be sure to unclog the drain.
+- Before big storms, be sure to unclog nearby drains.